-- Students with CCS 098 and ENG 098 placement should be advised to register for no more than 12 credit hours per semester (fall or spring); students with CCS 099 and ENG 099 placement should be advised to register for no more than 16 credit hours per semester (fall or spring).
+- Students with CCS 098/099 and ENG 098/099 placement should be advised to register for no more than 12 credit hours per semester (fall or spring).
 Summer semester students should register for proportionally less credits. - Students with developmental placement should not take all online courses. - Students with developmental placement should be encouraged to enroll in 16-week courses and avoid 13-week accelerated courses in their first semester. - Students with developmental placement should give priority to developmental coursework when building their first semester schedules in Student Planning.